apache/apex-site/src/md/compatibility.md

 Policy

 Changes to the public API must follow semantic versioning.
-Public APIs must be deprecated for at least one major release prior to their removal in a major release.
+Public APIs must be deprecated for at least one minor release prior to their removal in a major release.
-The japicmp plugin is used to enforce compatibility as part of the Travis pre-commit builds.
+The [japicmp Maven plugin](https://github.com/siom79/japicmp) is used to enforce compatibility as part of the Travis pre-commit builds.

 ###Semantic compatibility